mbaske/ml-agents-hyperparams/README.md

 </pre>
 Here, only numerical values are defined, but `opt_values` works with all value types.
-`python mlagents-learn.py` will generate training runs for all possible combinations of the specified values.
+`mlagents-learn.py` will generate training runs for all possible combinations of the specified values.
 In this case 3 x 3 = 9 runs.

 <img src="images/ball_values.png" align="middle"/>